phone: +48 12 664 41 99

 Explain in a compact manner the status of your field and the question you are concerned with.
 Indicate fundamental and societal importance of your work.
 Refer to any previous measurements or preliminary characterization.
 Explain why is the synchrotron radiation needed to solve the proposed scientific case.

-Exactly describe how are you going to carry out the experiment, what do you need for instrumentation and set-up (this can be shifted in part in the next section), and how you are going to analyse the data.
-Give sample details and quantity, and requirements for sample environment (this section should allow beamline scientists to make technical feasibility assessment - prior discussion with beamline scientist is strongly advised)
+Exactly describe motivation and how are you going to carry out the experiment, what do you need for instrumentation and set-up and how you are going to analyse the data.
+Give sample details and quantity, and requirements for sample environment (this section should allow beamline scientists to make technical feasibility assessment - prior discussion with beamline scientist is strongly advised).

 Justify why you ask for a specific beamline/end station, and how much beamtime is required for your experiment.
 Shortly detail how you estimated the requested number of shifts.